The range of dimensions of microsets: Introduction

-In Section~\ref{s:K} we consider the range of dimensions of compact families of compact subsets of a given compact set $K\subset \R^d$.
+However, we cannot solve this more general problem, since we are unable to control subsets and microsets at the same time.
+Actually, we do not even have a conjecture for the characterization.
+As the set $\iM_C$ is always $\sigma$-compact, considering compact families of compact subsets of $K$ seems to be the right first step in this direction.
 Let $\iK(K)$ denote the set of non-empty compact subsets of $K$ endowed with the Hausdorff metric.
-Subsection~\ref{ss:Haus} is dedicated to the proof of the following theorem, which relies on the stochastic co-dimension method applied to suitable fractal percolations.
+Subsection~\ref{ss:Haus} is dedicated to the proof of the following theorem, which relies on the stochastic co-dimension method applied for a suitable coupling of fractal percolations with generation dependent retention probabilities.

 \begin{co} Let $K \subset \R^d$ be a non-empty compact set and let $A \subset [0, \dim_H K]$.
 Then the following are equivalent: \begin{enumerate} \item There is a compact set $\mathcal{C} \subset \mathcal{K}(K)$ with $\{\dim_H C : C \in \mathcal{C}\} = A$; \item $A$ is an analytic set. \end{enumerate} \end{co}